Family Group Conference: Monitoring and review

 The model states that responsibility for monitoring the plan lies with the family group, the referrer will continue to work with the family and will monitor the family plan also but the lead must remain with the family.
 This is important because in order for the family to feel a sense of ownership they must also feel that they have some responsibility.
 There will, of course, be professional monitoring and in the instance where there is child protection proceedings this monitoring will be done at the monthly core group meetings.
 The level of this monitoring will depend upon the nature of the original referral.
 There will be differences between the level of monitoring in a child protection case and in a request for family support services.
 Making decisions about this will be part of casework planning and supervision.

 Within the Family Group Conference there is an automatic review procedure usually within a three-month period.
 It should be possible for all those involved (family members and professionals) to call a review if the plan is not working, requires updating, or if anyone has new concerns to highlight.
 This should be made clear at the outset.

 Note, that whilst during monthly core group meetings, the professionals will go through the family plan discussing what is going well and what they may be struggling with, Professionals cannot amend or ask the family to amend the family plan outside of the Family Group Conference arena.
 This is for two reasons, firstly not all members of the family will be present at a core group meeting, and secondly there can not be any professionals in the room with you when you are making your amendments as this may influence your decision making.
 If you (the family) or the professionals feel that changes are needed then the Family Group Conference coordinator will need to be contacted so that he/she can arrange a review.

 Family Group Conferences worldwide

 FGCs are used in many countries.
 In the United States, they are known as Family Guided Decision Making.
 In the Netherlands and Flanders, they are known as Eigen Kracht Conferentieoks (Own Power Conferences).

 Ireland introduced the process into legislation in 2000 under the Children's and Families Act.
 Every HSE now provides this service.
 Northern Ireland also has a country wide service although it is not legislated for it is required under government department guidelines.

 The 1989 Children Act (England & Wales) like the New Zealand Children, Young Persons and their Families Act 1989 has some similar principles which underpin and inform the development of how Social Workers interact and work with children and families.
-The UK program like its counterpart, has focused on these principles:
+The UK programme like its counterpart, has focused on these principles: